TechnitiumSoftware/DnsServer/APIDOCS.md

 Lists apps available from all configured community (third-party) DNS App repositories.
 A repository is any HTTPS URL serving a JSON manifest in the same schema as the official DNS App Store (a JSON array of app entries, or a single app entry as a bare JSON object).
 Each configured repository is fetched independently; if a repository is unreachable, returns invalid JSON, or has an unsupported JSON shape, it is reported with an `error` and does not affect the other repositories' listings.
 See `CommunityAppRepositories.md` for the full manifest schema and a guide for app authors who want to publish one.

-Unlike the official DNS App Store, apps installed from a community repository are **not** covered by the automatic update timer (`EnableAutomaticUpdate` DNS setting) — that timer only checks the official store.
-Updates for community apps must be applied manually via `downloadAndUpdate` after calling this endpoint to check for a newer version.
+Apps installed from a community repository are covered by their own separate automatic update timer, controlled by the `dnsAppsEnableAutomaticUpdateCommunity` DNS setting (disabled by default) — the official DNS App Store's `dnsAppsEnableAutomaticUpdate` timer only checks the official store and has no effect on community apps.
+Updates for community apps can also be applied manually via `downloadAndUpdate` after calling this endpoint to check for a newer version.

 URL:\
 `http://localhost:5380/api/apps/repositories/list`